article · Which certification is worth it?

 You are brand new and need structured teachingStart with Google IT SupportThe official course page is beginner-level, no prior experience required, and lab-oriented.

-You already know the basics and need a named credentialStart with A+The local A+ rows capture two proctored exams and a RoleMath difficulty score.
+You already know the basics and need a named credentialStart with A+The official A+ pages list two proctored exams and a vendor-stated experience requirement.

 You want both learning and credential proofGoogle first, then A+The Google/Coursera page says the program prepares for A+; A+ is still a separate CompTIA exam path.